kckuei/arduino-fun/README.md

 * voltage = difference in energy between a point in a circuit and another (V)
 * resistance = how much a component resists flow of current (ohms)
 * V (voltage) = I (current) * R (resistance)
-* breadboard = protoyping board for building circuits that doesn't require soldering. consists of multiple horizontal/vertical rows of conductive metal strips.
+* Breadboard = protoyping board for building circuits that doesn't require soldering.
+Consists of multiple horizontal/vertical rows of conductive metal strips with wells that you can easily plug into.
 * reading resistor bands
   * are either 4 or 5-band
   * the band colors are color-coded to digits